-Halima Cassells is an interdisciplinary artist, mom, and an avid gardener with deep roots in Waawiiyaatanong/ Detroit.
+Halima Cassells is an award-winning interdisciplinary artist, mom, and an avid gardener with deep roots in Waawiiyaataanong/ Detroit.
 Cassells’ work is located at the intersection of interactive installation, visual art, and community building.
 She has exhibited and presented widely, including at: the N’Namdi Center for Contemporary Art, MOCAD, the Wright Museum, and the Detroit Institute of Arts.

 Halima’s project “Free Market of Detroit,” received a 2015 Knight Arts Challenge award.
 “Free Market of Detroit” is a semi-nomadic, interactive installation, inviting the general public to swap items and stories, create up-cycled fashions, break bread, and dance together.